bootleq/vimrc_human/README.md

 Notes
 --
 - Require Vim 7.3 or higher.
 - Not for gVim on Windows.
-Though I'm using it fine on gVim with [Cygwin](http://www.cygwin.com/).
+Though I'm using it fine with gVim and [Cygwin](http://www.cygwin.com/).
 - Please keep in mind that:
-  let Vim sourcing others' scripts this way sure has **SECURITY CONCERN**.
+  let Vim source others' scripts this way sure has **SECURITY CONCERN**.

 Usage
 --